quicwg/multipath/draft-ietf-quic-multipath.md

 A MAX_PATH_ID frame (type=0x15228c0c) informs the peer of the maximum path identifier it is permitted to use.

-When there are not enough unused path identifiers, endpoints SHOULD send MAX_PATH_ID frame to inform the peer that new path identifiers are available.
+When there are not enough unused path identifiers, endpoints SHOULD either send a MAX_PATH_ID frame to increase the active path limit (when limited by the sender) or a MAX_PATH_ID_BLOCKED frame to inform the peer that a new path identifier was needed but the limit of active paths set by the peer has been reached.

 MAX_PATH_ID frames are formatted as shown in {{fig-max-paths-frame-format}}.